Alfresco/docs-alfresco/enterprise-viewer/latest/install/aevt.md

 * There is a need to scale AEV page transformation process separately from ACS instance(s)

-* There are large amounts of concurrent users viewing documents, which would put CPU pressure on the ACS instance if AEVT is not utilized
+* There are large amounts of concurrent users viewing documents, which would put CPU pressure on the ACS instance if AEVT is not used

 > **Note:** Customers can always skip using AEVT, monitor usage and CPU on the ACS server, and add AEVT into the environment if needed at a later time.
 This is recommended over installing out without a firm need.